 If your app does not answer the questions above, chances are your app will fail.

-Lack of research for your target audience will automatically lead to your app failing.
+If you create an app without doing proper research for your target audience, it will automatically lead to your app failing..
 The goal of an app is to solve a particular need for a specific target group.
 With that, you need to know and understand the need for that group.
 For instance, if you want to develop an English app for 6-10 years of age, you need to consider the helpers for these kids as well.
 They include grandparents, nannies, and mothers.

 Several software-related issues always are not appropriately implemented or ignored.
 This brings problems to the users, such as slow response and frequent crashes.
 Some of the causes for these inefficiencies include the use of below-par coding and obsolete methodology and standards.

 You need to clearly define your target demographic and the kind of devices they use.
 It isn’t good to settle only on one platform because you like it.
 For instance, it is the norm to create apps for iOS and Android users.
 However, creating for the two is a good idea only if your target audience is present on both platforms.